systerel/S2OPC/samples/PubSub_ClientServer/zephyr/pubsub_test_server/README.md

 ~\zephyrproject\modules\lib\s2opc\samples\PubSub_ClientServer\zephyr\pubsub_test_server\prj.conf

+[edit] 02/08/2021

+COURNAND Adrien : This file is now saved as `prj.conf.save` copy this file and rename it correctly if you need it

 # Instantiate OPC-UA PubSub server 1

 The first instance of the OPC-UA PubSub server listens for OPC-UA Client connection on the following address: